jkstyle2/CarND-Traffic-Sign-Classifier-P2/writeup.md

 ![webimages][image19]

 I guess the second image might be difficult to classify because it seems zoomed in too much.
 It's better to have somewhat margins around the signs to recognize the images well.
-What's worse, the second image "STOP" has fewer training dataset compared to the others, so that it would be one of the tricky images to be classified.
+What's worse, the second image "STOP" has fewer training dataset compared to others, so that it would be one of the tricky images to be classified.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).